-Jeff Bezos, did not know about the MRI for Businesses methodology when he started his company.
-He may still not know about it 23 years later.
+Jeff Bezos, did not know about the MRI for Businesses methodology, based on The HALO Effect when he started his company.
+He may still not know about over 20 years later.
 Yet intuitively he has become one of the leading examples of the implementation of all the principles and designs of the the MRI for Businesses methodology.

 Jeff is not the only one who has traveled the same path without any knowledge of our methodology.
 There are many more success stories of companies who have done likewise.
 Unfortunately, in the context of millions of businesses, his and the other truly equivalent success stories are extremely few.